StDensity/Dr.Spy-Serverless/README.md

    Make sure you have Wrangler cli installed and logged into your account.

    -  **For Development:**

+   1. Create db as mentioned in `wrangler.json` and add those values.

       ```bash
       wrangler secret put DISCORD_APPLICATION_ID --env dev